 A NOTE ON THE TERM BELIEF

-However, the term belief can refer not just to the psychological state of belief – believing something – but also to the believed claim – something believed.
-For example, in the first sense, your belief that Earth is round is different from my belief that Earth is round, because they’re separate psychological states existing in different heads.
+Belief involves a claim.
+For example, we may believe that it's raining, or that David is vegetarian, or that democracy is the best form of government.
+And the term belief can be used to refer to either the psychological state of belief – believing something – or the believed claim – something believed.
+For example, in the first sense my belief that Earth is round is distinct from someone else's belief that Earth is round, because they’re separate psychological states existing in different heads.
 But in the second sense they’re the same belief: Earth is round.

 Next article: Why Do We Believe What We Believe?